-Subsections 404-3.03 and 404-7.05 cover the handling of traffic through or around work which involves the application of bituminous treatments.
+Subsection 404-3.03 covers the handling of traffic through or around work which involves the application of bituminous treatments.
 For safety and inspection considerations, the chip seal operation should be completed in time to return traffic to normal by sunset.
-The contractor should organize his or her work to avoid the sunset hazard and to only rarely restrict traffic after sunset.
-Most seal coat projects require the use of pilot cars and flaggers.
+The Contractor should organize his or her work to avoid the sunset hazard and to only rarely restrict traffic after sunset.
+Most seal coat projects require the use of pilot cars and flagger.
 Attention should be paid to the Special Provisions of each chip seal coat contract since traffic control features are often changed for particular job conditions, or to reflect the most recent revisions in traffic safety policies.

-Subsection 404-7.05 provides that the speed of motor vehicles shall not exceed 15 mph when it is necessary to travel on a new chip seal coat.
-This includes the pilot vehicle, the vehicles being piloted, the contractor's vehicles, and ADOT vehicles.
-The minimum 3 hour traffic-free period shall be observed for emulsion chip seals.
-For hot-applied chip seals, depending on conditions, it may be appropriate to return the traffic in as little as 30 minutes provided the reduced speed limit is strictly enforced.

-Often ADOT and contractor's vehicles are the worst offenders.
+Subsection 404-3.14 provides that the speed of motor vehicles shall not exceed 15 mph (25 km/h) when it is necessary to travel on a new chip seal coat.
+This includes the pilot vehicle, the vehicles being piloted, the Contractor's vehicles, and ADOT vehicles.
+The minimum 3 hour traffic-free period shall be observed.
+Often ADOT and Contractor's vehicles are the worst offenders.
 It is necessary that the Resident Engineer be firm in enforcing the speed limit and the traffic-free period.
-If weather conditions are adverse to rapid curing of the asphalt, an extended traffic-free period may be required.
-It is mandatory that the contractor's and ADOT's drivers, as well as the public, observe all traffic controls.
+If weather conditions are adverse to rapid curing of the asphalt, the traffic-free period may have to be longer.
+It is mandatory that the Contractor's and ADOT's drivers, as well as the public, observe all traffic controls.
 Sharp turns and hard braking on fresh chip seals are to be avoided.
-The contractor should not be allowed to turn his or her trucks around on a fresh seal.
+The Contractor should not be allowed to turn his or her trucks around on a fresh seal.